-But if the bank wants to preserve its right to seek a deficiency judgment, in most jurisdictions the bank can do so by explicitly and clearly negotiating that a balance remains after the deed in lieu.
-The bank would need to specify the amount of the deficiency and include this amount in the deed in lieu documents or in a separate agreement.
+But if the bank wants to preserve its right to seek a deficiency judgment, most jurisdictions permit the bank to do so by clearly stating in the transaction documents that a balance remains after the deed in lieu.
+The bank generally needs to specify the amount of the deficiency and include this amount in the deed in lieu documents or in a separate agreement.

 Whether or not the bank can pursue a deficiency judgment following a deed in lieu also sometimes depends on state law.
 Washington, for example, has explicit case law that states a loan holder may not obtain a deficiency judgment after a deed in lieu, even if the consideration is less than a full discharge of the debt.
 (See Thompson v.
 Smith, 58 Wash.
 App.
 361 (1990)).
 In the Thompson case, the court ruled that because the deed in lieu was effectively a nonjudicial foreclosure, the borrower was entitled to protection under Washington’s anti-deficiency laws.